matter-labs/zinc/README.md

 # build & run & setup & prove & verify
 zargo proof-check

-# fill the witness input JSON usually located at ./data/witness.json with values
+# fill the witness input JSON located at ./data/witness.json with values

 # repeat the sequence
 zargo proof-check
 ```

-## Design background
+# Design background

-The goal of Zinc is to make writing safe zero-knowledge programs and ZKP-based
+The goal of Zinc is to make writing safe zero-knowledge circuits and ZKP-based
 smart contracts easy.
 It has been designed with the following principles in mind:

 - **Security**.
 It should be easy to write deterministic and secure programs.
 Conversely, it should be hard to write code to exploit some possible
 vulnerabilities found in other programming languages.
 - **Safety**.
-The language must enforce the most strict semantics available,
+The language must enforce the strictest semantics available,
 such as a strong static explicit type system.
 - **Efficiency**.
 The code should compile to the most efficient circuit possible.
 - **Cost-exposition**.
 Performance costs that cannot be optimized efficiently